 Today is the big 4-0.
 Here are the top 20 lessons I've learned between ages 20 and 40.
 Hopefully I don't have to relearn them between 40 and 60!
 Here's to learning many more new lessons as the years go by.

 Twenty - You can think that what you have is perfect and you can plan the rest of your life around it.
 You can imagine a future that is picture perfect and it can all be gone in an instant.
 Better to plan your life around truth, character, and faith in God than around any one person, goal or achievement.

 Twenty-One - It is good to have friends who you can trust, enjoy and laugh with.
 They are worth searching for and they are worth celebrating and valuing when you find them.

 Twenty-Two - Go for it!
 Take a chance!
-Risk within the boundaries of God's goodness is a boon to growth and is bound to make memories for a lifetime.
+Risk, within the boundaries of God's goodness, is a boon to growth and is bound to make memories that last a lifetime.

 Twenty-Four - Be open to job opportunities outside of your area of education or expertise.
 There is much to learn and many skills cross over between fields.

-Twenty-Five - When you think that your past experience is bound to be your future, you are trusting in you own limited understanding.
+Twenty-Five - When you think that your past experience is going to dictate your future, you are trusting in your own limited understanding.
 Leave room for God, the author and perfecter of your faith, to write your story and allow yourself to wait breathlessly for the next page to turn.

 Twenty-Six - A baby is always good news.
 Always.